thegreatatheismo/ansible-vm-create/README.md

 Dependencies
 ------------

 A kickstart and an RHEL/CentOS/Fedora are required for this role.
 These can be local, or shared via a webserver.
-An example kickstart included in the files direcroty.
+An example kickstart included in the templates direcroty.

 Example Playbook
 ----------------